joshbegley/nyt-latest/README.md

 `By 2016, when he retired from the parent company of glossy magazines like Vogue, Vanity Fair and The New Yorker, print was seriously struggling.`\
 https://www.nytimes.com/2026/07/01/business/media/charles-h-townsend-dead.html

-**Two People Climb Empire State Building’s Spire and Display Flag**\
+**Two People Climb Empire State Building’s Spire and Display Banner**\
-`Two individuals climb to the Empire State Building’s spire on Wednesday and displayed a black flag with a quote on it.`\
+`Two individuals climb to the Empire State Building’s spire on Wednesday and displayed a black banner with a quote on it.`\
 https://www.nytimes.com/video/embedded/nyregion/100000011004761/nyc-metro-empire-state-building-flag.html

 **A Wildlife Regulator’s Family Business Had a Permit to Renew.
 She Stepped In.**\